1 - 2

 Summertime offers the best weather to visit the falls, but they are still accessible year-round.
-The run begins at a trailhead along Old CCC Camp Road, a sign before a switchback on the road denotes the pull-off.
+The hike begins at a trailhead along Old CCC Camp Road, a sign before a switchback on the road denotes the pull-off.

 Several river access points near the trailhead make it a popular summer swimming hole as well.

 Look for green rectangular blazes that lead to the start of the Emery Creek Trail.
-The start of the run is the most rugged, following a tight trail that borders the river from above.
+The start of the hike is the most rugged, following a tight trail that borders the river from above.

 Quickly after, you'll reach a junction where two small streams merge to one.